 What?
 Red wine with salmon or roast chicken?
 Yep – these light- to medium-bodied reds can do it.
 But they can also go with barbecue, pizza, and red meats or with cheese.
 Don't be afraid to serve them when it's warm, and give them a 20-minute rest in the fridge if you like.
 Everyday reds dress up well too, so by all means invite them into the dining room.

+New Vintage!
 80% Cabernet Franc (a popular varietal in Virginia) and 20% Merlot, this medium-bodied red wine has more fruit than you'd expect from Cabernet Franc, plus notes of herbs, flowers, and even a little cedar.
-Partly aged in oak, it's a great red for nearly any meal, and can carry over to special occasions.
+It's a great red for nearly any meal, and can carry over to special occasions.